henrypoydar/couchrest-rails/README.md

 The plugin creates two folders:

-* `db/couch/` - for storing CouchDB database information map and reduce functions (views) and lucene indexing (lucence
+* `db/couch/` - For storing CouchDB database information map and reduce functions (views)
 * `test/fixtures/couch` - for storing and loading CouchDB fixtures (yaml)

 These paths can be customized in an initializer or environment configuration file: